 I have spoken to a lot of pizza restaurants touting gluten free pizza lately.
 You may have seen my post about the Top Ten Crazy Things Restaurants Have Said To Me.
+Pizza is tricky, and it is even harder to create a safe way to prepare and cook gluten free pizzas!

-I write a gluten free blog and I am building a database of restaurants that outlines the safe gluten handling practices by Bay Area restaurants.
-Cross contamination is a huge issue in restaurants.
+Cross-contamination is a huge issue in restaurants.
 A lot of restaurants are trying to accommodate gluten free diners the right way, but a lot of restaurants are NOT doing it the right way.

-Yes, there are some restaurants who are really trying to get it right to prevent cross contamination.
-The main problem is in the oven.
+Yes, there are some restaurants that are really trying to get it right to prevent cross-contamination.
+The main problem is the pizza oven.
 According to the experts, gluten does not burn off in a pizza oven.
-Flour floats around the oven potentially cross contaminating gluten free pizzas while they cook.
+Flour floats around the oven potentially cross-contaminating gluten free pizzas while they cook.

 Gluten free people have a varying degree of sensitivity to gluten.
 Some people can’t tolerate any gluten, and others can handle trace amounts.
 You need to know where you fall on this spectrum and determine if a pizza restaurant is taking the right precautions to prevent you from getting sick.

-- When the pizza comes out of the oven, does it go on the hot line to await being delivered?
+- When the pizza comes out of the oven, does it go on the hotline to await being delivered?
 If so, is the gluten free pizza boxed to prevent it from coming into contact with gluten?

 Stay safe and know the right questions to ask in order to prevent getting “glutened.”